NEURODIVERSITY AWARDS

-Neurodiversity Awards aim to promote understanding of neurodiversity and build a society where each individual can demonstrate their unique strengths in their own respective places.
-As part of this effort, we are holding the first Neurodiversity Awards.
+The Neurodiversity Awards, Japan aim to promote understanding of neurodiversity and build a society where each individual can demonstrate their unique strengths in their own respective places.

 About Neurodiversity